 A Spiced Wine Lace Bra Kit contains:

-- A fat quarter of Microduoplex, Sheer Cup Lining, Super Simplex, Microlycra or Tricot in Merlot or a half yard of Stretch Silk Satin in Cranberry plus a kit cut of Sheer Cup Lining in Merlot.
+- A fat quarter of Microduoplex, Sheer Cup Lining, Super Simplex, Microlycra or Tricot in Boysenberry or a half yard of Stretch Silk Satin in Cranberry plus a kit cut of matching Sheer Cup Lining.

 - Add an extra kit cut of cup fabrics for larger sizes.